 Adelmo Farandola doesn’t like people.
-In summer he roams the valleys, his only company a talkative, cantankerous old dog and a young mountain ranger who, Adelmo Farandola suspects, is spying on him.
+In summer he roams the valleys of the Italian alps, his only company a talkative, cantankerous old dog and a young mountain ranger who, Adelmo Farandola suspects, is spying on him.

 When winter comes, man and dog are snowed in.
 With stocks of wine and bread depleted, they pass the time squabbling over scraps, debating who will eat the other first.

 Spring brings a more sinister discovery that threatens to break Adelmo Farandola’s already faltering grip on reality: a man’s foot poking out of the receding snow.